vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/rde-queries.md

 ## Filtering

-The RDE queries use the standard Cloud Director REST API filtering mechanism via the `filter` query parameter.
+The RDE queries use the standard VMware Cloud Director REST API filtering mechanism via the `filter` query parameter.
 It is possible to filter by the entity properties, as well as the entity content's properties.
 For example:

 Filtering by entity name: